 DISCUSSION

 Technical and analytical challenges have resulted in limited focus on quantitative proteomics approaches in environmental physiology.
 Given the recent technological advances in the proteomics field (Yates et al. 2009) and release of the Pacific oyster genome (Zhang et al. 2012), we set out to assess the practical use of quantitative proteomics in this model species.
-For all biological samples a majority of the proteins identified (5) were present in all respective technical replicates.
-Relative expression across technical replicates was also consistent (Figure 1).
+For all biological samples a majority of the proteins identified (54-55%) were present in all respective technical replicates.
+Relative expression across technical and biological replicates was also consistent (Figure 1, Supplementary Data 1).
 However, there were some proteins not identified in all technical replicates.
 Thus, proteins with limited expression might not be detected and/or expression levels might not be accurately reflected.
 It should be noted that the inclusion of proteins in our analysis is highly dependent on threshold selection.
-In the current study four total spectra across the combined technical replicate data. the threshold adjusted to be more conservative (i.e.) variability would be reduced.
+In the current study a protein was included only if it had two unique spectral hits within a replicate and had four total spectra across the combined technical replicate data.
+If the threshold were adjusted to be more conservative (i.e. a greater total spectral count threshold) variability would be reduced.
+With a total spectral count threshold of five, 983 proteins are identified and 56-57% of the proteins are in all three technical replicates; with a threshold of ten, 845 proteins are identified and 61-63% of the proteins are in all technical replicates (data not shown).

 The number of proteins identified and subsequently annotated can vary tremendously based on experimental design, target tissue, match thresholds, and genomic resources available.
-In the present study, the majority of the proteins () were identified in all biological samples.
-Based on in silico analysis (Figure ) we have sequenced a relative complete proteome for oyster gill tissue.
+In the present study, the majority of the proteins (703) were identified in all biological samples.
+Based on in silico analysis (Figure 4) we have sequenced a relatively complete proteome for oyster gill tissue.
 In a study of European whitefish, Coregonus lavaretus, proteomics on fish larvae yielded sequencing of peptides corresponding to 1,500 proteins (Papakostas et al. 2012).
-The similar number of protein identifications in whitefish compared to our study is likely associated with the tissue complexity.
+The similar number of protein identifications in whitefish compared to our study (1,043) is likely associated with the tissue complexity.
 In the whitefish study whole body tissue was examined.
 In a metaproteomics study of marine microbes, 2,273 distinct proteins were identified across ten samples (Morris et al. 2010).
 The large number of proteins identified by Morris et al. (2010) is evidence of the large number of organisms and ecological niches that were sampled in their study.
-Only 49 proteins were identified in the hemolymph of Sydney rock oysters, Saccostrea glomerata, likely due in part to the limited cell types in the biological material analyzed and limited genomic resources to compare mass spectrometry data (Muralidharan et al. 2012).
+Previous proteomics studies on Sydney rock oyster hemolymph have found relatively few proteins compared to the current study in gill tissue, with number of identified proteins ranging from 49 to 514 (Simonian et al. 2009; Thompson et al. 2011; Muralidharan et al. 2012; Thompson et al. 2012a; Thompson et al. 2012b).
+The identification of fewer proteins in hemolymph is likely due to fewer cell types present in hemolymph compared to the gill.